Kerry Marx: Biography

+Early life, education, and career

-Born in Aiken, South Carolina, Marx studied music at the University of South Carolina; a 1971 article noted that he was a "stand-in bass guitarist" for a band called Wax Bean, the winning band in an Aiken Battle of the Bands.
+Born in Aiken, South Carolina, Marx studied music at the University of South Carolina; a 1971 article noted that he was a "stand-in bass guitarist" for Wax Bean, the winning band in an Aiken Battle of the Bands.
 He then went on to concentrate in jazz guitar while attending North Texas State University in Denton, TX.
 He moved to Nashville in 1981 and has played a variety of jazz, pop, rock, and country music in the Nashville recording scene.
 Marx "broke into the demo scene gradually, in between road trips".
 Marx related the frustrations of working as a session musician during that time, noting that session producers often did not convey their thoughts about whether the session had gone well.
 On one song recorded by both Mark Chesnutt and Chad Mullins, Marx "came up with a guitar line that the publisher said he wasn't crazy about", but that Marx then heard on the records, "played by a steel instead of a guitar"—an experience that Marx said "reassures me about my song sense and session sense".

-Marx toured with artists such as Ray Price (1979–1981), Jerry Reed (1981–1983), Razzy Bailey (1983–1984), Ronnie Milsap (1984–1987), Johnny Cash (1989–1992), Toby Keith and Shania Twain (1993), Don McLean (2001–2023), Lee Ann Womack (2004), Porter Wagoner (2006), Steve Wariner (2006–2007), Lynda Carter (2008–2022), Olivia Newton-John (2012–2018), Johnny Mathis (2016-2024).
+Marx toured with artists such as Ray Price (1979–1981), Jerry Reed (1981–1983), Razzy Bailey (1983–1984), Ronnie Milsap (1984–1987), Johnny Cash (1989–1992), Toby Keith and Shania Twain (1993), Don McLean (2001–2023), Lee Ann Womack (2004), Porter Wagoner (2006), Steve Wariner (2006–2007), Lynda Carter (2008–2022), Olivia Newton-John (2012–2018), Johnny Mathis (2016–2024).
+Other artists Marx is noted to have worked with include Natalie Cole, Taylor Swift, John Legend, James Taylor, and Branford Marsalis.
+By 1983, Marx had become the lead guitarist of the True Life Country Band backing B. J. Thomas.
 A 1986 review of a Ronnie Milsap benefit concert in Durham, North Carolina noted that despite the country tones of the show, "other aspects of the performance more closely resembled a rock concert, such as Kerry Marx's soaring lead guitar solo".
+Marx's association with Johnny Cash began in 1989 when Cash's longtime guitarist Bob Wooton took a leave of absence from performing.
 He was noted for his contribution to Cash's song, "I'm an Easy Rider" from the 1991 album, The Mystery of Life, described as "a road song featuring Kerry Marx's hard-edged and doubled-up baritone guitar".
-In 2000, he was lead guitarist in TNN's Prime Time Country band.
-A 2001 review of the Grand Ole Opry house band noted that "pianist Tim Atwood and guitarist Kerry Marx play with rare taste, feel, and soul".
+Marx left Cash's band in 1992 to pursue other projects.
+In the late 1990s, he was also lead guitarist in TNN's Prime Time Country band.